tuftandneedle/dead-man/README.md

     gem 'dead-man', require: 'dead_man'

 ## Usage
-There are three parts to setting up the Dead Man:
+There are three parts to setting up DeadMan:
 - Registering switches
 - Sending heartbeats
 - Registering notification callbacks

 ### Registering Switches
-To register a job as a DeadMan switch, simply supply the  unique name of the job along with the frequency at which the job should run:
+To register a job as a switch in DeadMan, simply supply the  unique name of the job along with the frequency at which the job should run:

-    DeadMan::Switch.register_switch 'UniqueJobName', 2.hours
+    DeadMan::Switch.register_switch('UniqueJobName', 2.hours)

 ### Sending Heartbeats
 In your application, send a unique heartbeat to DeadMan for a specified job:

     DeadMan::Heartbeat.pulse('UniqueJobName')

-### Registering Callbacks
+### Registering Notification Callbacks
 Now that DeadMan is tracking jobs, the final step is connecting your notification system.
 Pass a block to register a callback for failure notifications.
+For example, ping Slack every time a job fails to run.

     DeadMan::Switch.register_callback -> (message) { SLACK.ping("Failed job: #{message}" }